Analog Man presents KING OF TONE overdrive pedal

 For more info on this pedal in Japanese language, please check out Ohbayashi san's King Of Tone page.

 Each side has it's own Volume, Drive, and Tone control and LED.
 We use SUPER BRIGHT Yellow and Red LEDs so you can easily tell which channel is selected.
-In addition, there is a TREBLE BOOST knob on the inside of the pedal.
+In addition, there is a TREBLE INCREASE knob on the inside of the pedal.
 This is a small knob or trimpot which can be turned by hand or with a pick or small screwdriver.
 Jim does not need more treble for his Tele, but I found it allowed some superb tones with my '59 reissue Les Paul through my '69 Marshall amp, similar to the sweet yet biting tones of Michael Bloomfield (I believe he used a Fender Twin amp with his famous 1959 sunburst).

 There is also a four position configuration DIP switch on the inside of the KoT which you can use to choose between Clean, OD, and DISTORTION modes for each side.
 I designed this switch to allow almost anyone to be able to find the exact sounds they want.
 This picture shows the factory settings.
 It is two pairs of two switches, the left two switches are for the red side and the right two for the yellow side.
 You can set either side to normal OD mode or CLEAN mode by moving it's OD/CLEAN dip switch (switch 1 or 3).
 You can set either side for additional distortion, with the DIST dip switches (2 and 4).
 When you turn one of these DIST switches ON you get significantly more and harder distortion, and a little less volume.
 When the DIST switch is on you can't get the normal OD or CLEAN modes on that side.
 See the manual for specific information on setting the DIP switches.